Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: RAL Estimators and Influence Function of WCDE

 \textbf{Influence Function\;\;} The function $\psi_P$ in Definition \ref{def:asymplin} above is known as the \emph{influence function} (IF) of $\widehat{T}_n$ at $P$.
 By the Central Limit Theorem, we have:

 In fully nonparametric models, this IF is unique for all RAL estimators and coincides with the influence function of the target parameter $T(P)$.
 At a high level, IF of the target parameter $T(P)$ measures the sensitivity of $T(P)$ under small perturbations of the distribution $P$~\citep{tsiatis2006semiparametric}.
-We provide a formal definition in Appendix~\ref{app:IF_dicussion}. \begin{remark}[Influence Functions of $\WCDE_{\Z}$] We emphasize that Equation~\eqref{eq:WCDE_identify} defines distinct target parameters for each adjustment set $\Z$.
-While these parameters coincide in value at the true distribution $P$ (yielding a unique causal estimand), different choices of the adjustment set $\Z$ would affect the sensitivity of the corresponding target parameter $\mathrm{WCDE}_{\Z}$ to local distributional perturbations (see concrete definitions of local distributional perturbation in Appendix~\ref{app:IF_dicussion}).
+We provide a formal definition in Appendix~\ref{app:IF_dicussion}. \begin{remark}[Influence Functions of $\WCDE_{\Z}$] We emphasize that Eq.~\eqref{eq:WCDE_identify} defines distinct target parameters for each adjustment set $\Z$.
+While these parameters coincide in value at the true distribution $P$ (yielding an unique causal estimand), different choices of the adjustment set $\Z$ would affect the sensitivity of the corresponding target parameter $\mathrm{WCDE}_{\Z}$ to local distributional perturbations (see concrete definitions of local distributional perturbation in Appendix~\ref{app:IF_dicussion}).
 Intuitively, $\mathrm{WCDE}_{\Z}$ is sensitive to perturbations in variables within $\Z$, so the choice of $\Z$ directly affects its sensitivity to different perturbations.
 This leads to distinct influence functions for $\mathrm{WCDE}_{\Z}$ across different $\Z$.
-We formalize this argument in Appendix \ref{app:IF_dicussion}. \end{remark}
+We formalize this argument in Appendix \ref{app:IF_dicussion}. \end{remark} \textbf{Application to WCDE\;\;} Given a valid adjustment set $\Z$, let $\mathbf{Z_1} = \mathbf{Z} \cap \mathbf{M}$ and $\mathbf{Z_2} = \mathbf{Z} \setminus \mathbf{M}$.
+We first provide the IF corresponding to the first component of $\WCDE$ defined in Eq.~\eqref{eq:WCDE_identify}, denoted by $T_a(\Z)$ .
+The IF of $T_{a^*}(\Z)$ can be similarly obtained by replacing $a$ with $a^*$ in the expression.